CyberScout/conventions-and-standards/Comments.md

 _Rationale:_ Comments at the end of a line are easy to miss.
 They offer no benefit over placing the comment _before_ the line of code it applies to.

+###### Keep comments accurate and up-to-date

+Because comments have no bearing on the actual program logic, it is easy for them to become out-of-date as the program evolves.
+Comments that are attached to a certain section of code **must** be reviewed and updated as necessary when making changes to that section.

+_Rationale:_ Comments that do not evolve with the application logic will become misleading to readers.
+They can cause confusion and can even be the source of bugs.

+###### Document configuration files

+Configuration files that are required for application operation **should** be documented with comments.
+The config files that are committed to the source tree **should** contain the necessary structure and keys, along with comments explaining what each value is for, whether the value is required, the default value, and a list/range/description of valid values.

+:warning: Be careful not to check [system-specific values into version control](VersionControl.md#ignore-system-specific-files).

+In many cases, it is preferable to check a "template" of the config file into source control, and then provide instructions or a script to create the "real" file.
+The real file **must** be excluded from source control (via an ignore file entry).
+The template should contain the necessary documentation.